redis/ioredis/README.md

 ### Advertisement

-Looking for a Redis GUI manager for OS X?
-Here's [Medis](https://itunes.apple.com/app/medis-gui-for-redis/id1063631769)!
+Looking for a Redis GUI manager for OS X, Windows and Linux?
+Here's [Medis](https://github.com/luin/medis)!

-Medis is a beautiful, easy-to-use Redis GUI management application for Redis >= 2.8.
+Medis is an open-sourced, beautiful, easy-to-use Redis GUI management application.

 Medis starts with all the basic features you need: